 Allowable Expenses

 All expenses charged under contracts funded by DHS must be allowable in accordance with Federal Uniform Guidance “Cost Principles for Non-Profit Organizations."
-These guidelines can be found on the web at http://www.federalregister.gov/articles/2013/12/26/2013-30465/uniform-administrative• requirements-cost-principles-audit-requirements-for -federal-awards Costs which are not allowable are Entertainment costs (Attachment B Item# 14.)
+These guidelines can be found on the web at Federal Register :: Federal Awarding Agency Regulatory Implementation of Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+Costs which are not allowable are Entertainment costs (Attachment B Item# 14.)
 Client costs are allowable under the section called Participant Support Costs (Attachment B, Item# 33.)
 In addition to the Uniform Guideline, the Partnership will not reimburse a program for costs associated with out-of-town travel and/or "field trips" for clients.